Weighted Price Index

 One of the features of this index is giving better reflection for the changes of stocks prices in the market by not being biased to the companies that have large market capitalization, thus, providing diversification in the index sample by giving better chances to small and medium companies to reflect the index.

-This index was given the base value of 1000 points as of the closing of the year 1999.
-This index based on the free float shares, whereby the index is calculated using the market value of the free float shares of the companies and not the total number of listed shares of each company.
+This index is calculated using the market value of the free float shares of the companies and not the total number of listed shares of each company.

-This formula is used to calculate general index, Index t :
+This formula is used to calculate the above indices:

 Unweighted Price Index